• Skip to primary navigation

 • Build the pasties by adding equal amounts of the vegetable mixture to each one then top with crumbled ground beef and 1 teaspoon of butter.

-• Fold dough shut and crimp with a fork to seal.
+• Fold dough shut over the filling ingredients and crimp with a fork to seal.

 • Paint the exterior of the dough with beaten egg then sprinkle lightly with salt.